eriklong95/linking/symbols/relocation.template.md

 # Relocation

-In the symbol table for `prog`, the symbol `state` has value `0x4010`.

-Effect of relocation: updated addresses

-What relocation entries does `mod.o` have?

-relocation entry for first reference to `state`

-find `.rela.text` segment
-inspect first relocation entry does symbol table index in relocation entry match entry for `state` in symbol table for `mod.o`?

----

 The source file `mod.c` references the externally defined variable `state` at the first line of the `modify` function.